GlitchSecure/website/_pages/legal/terms.md

 - 1.10 “__Results__” means the data based on Client Data resulting from Your use of the Service, but does not include any dashboards for displaying results, report templates, or other components of the Service used by GlitchSecure;

 - 1.11 “__Services__” means the consulting, testing, automated, or other services described in a Statement of Work or available through GlitchSecure’s website which GlitchSecure provides to You pursuant to Section 2.1 and 2.2 hereof.
 Services may be Automated Services or Professional Services:
-  - (i) “__Automated Services__” means Services where You engage GlitchSecure software to independently assess your security through the GlitchSecure website;
+  - (i) “__Automated Services__” means Services where You engage GlitchSecure software to independently assess your security through the GlitchSecure platform;
+    - (a) “__Continuous Security Testing__”, with testing performed by our suite of Dynamic Application Security Testing (DAST) and vulnerability scanning tools on at least a monthly cadence, configured and verified by our team of security consultants.
   - (ii) “__Professional Services__” means Services where You engage GlitchSecure to perform specific, identified tasks, either at specific dates and times, or on retainer for a period of time in order to perform such tasks as needed.
+Professional Services means one or both of the following:
+- (a) “__Real-Time Penetration Testing__” or “__Pentest__”, where testing is performed by our team of security consultants following industry standard testing methodologies.
+- (b)  “__Remediation Testing__”, where validation of fixes or patches put in place by you are tested and reasonably believed to have resolved the vulnerability based on the information made available.

+- 1.12 “__Penetration Testing Service Level__” or “__PT Service Level__” means the upper limit of user roles, API end-points, dynamic pages, and/or applications to be tested or the maximum number of testing hours, being one of:

+  - (a) “PT Standard” includes testing of up to 2 user roles, 32 dynamic pages, 64 unique API end-points, up to a maximum of 40 testing hours;
+  - (b) “PT Plus” includes testing of up to 3 user roles, 48 dynamic pages, 96 unique API end-points, up to a maximum of 50 testing hours;
+  - (c) “PT Advanced” includes testing of up to 4 user roles, 64 dynamic pages, 128 unique API end-points, and 1 desktop or mobile application, up to a maximum of 60 testing hours;
+  - (d) “PT Enterprise” includes testing of up to 5 user roles, 80 dynamic pages, 160 unique API end-points, and 2 desktop or mobile applications, up to a maximum of 70 testing hours;
+     - (1) “PT Enterprise Tier 2” includes up to a maximum of 100 testing hours;
+     - (2) “PT Enterprise Tier 3” includes up to a maximum of 140 testing hours; or
+     - (3) “PT Enterprise Tier 4” includes up to a maximum of 180 testing hours;

+as selected by You in the relevant Statement of Work.

-- 1.12 “__Statement of Work__” or “__SOW__” means:
+- 1.13 “__Statement of Work__” or “__SOW__” means:
   - (i) a mutually agreed upon statement of work, or scope of work, scope of service, or service brief, which sets forth and describes the Services to be provided hereunder, the applicable fees to be paid, and as applicable, any delivery schedules, timelines, specifications, and any other terms agreed upon by the parties; or
   - (ii) a GlitchSecure ordering document which identifies the Services ordered and references this Agreement;

   in each case as entered into or referenced by You; and

-- 1.13 “__Receiving Party__” shall have the meaning attributed to such term in Section 5.1 herein.
+- 1.14 “__Receiving Party__” shall have the meaning attributed to such term in Section 5.1 herein.

 ### 2. Services